hanzoai/commerce/README.md

 things you'll want to ensure `$GOROOT` and `$GOPATH` point to their respective directories inside `sdk/`.

-You can source the provided `.env` file to set these variables, or [`autoenv`](https://github.com/kennethreitz/autoenv) to set them automatically when entering the project directory.
+You can source the provided `.env` file to set these variables, or use [`autoenv`](https://github.com/kennethreitz/autoenv) to set them automatically whenever you cd into the project directory.

 ### Installing Go tools
 You can install the common Go command line tools and configure `gocode` to work